Fixtures will be updated at the start of each season.

 2 f) A minimum of 3 sets of match games (i.e. 6 games played in 3 matches as a representative team bowler – not as a reserve) must be recorded and submitted throughout the season for a bowler to be eligible for the Finals.
 No games played as a reserve will be taken into consideration.

 Reserves games must be played on the same day, at the same time as the representative team for that match period.
+A team must not play a league match unless a club contact is present.

 3) a) Teams must play during the fixed match period dates.